 Don't have time to diet?
 People who are busy often say that lack of time is a reason that they can't lose weight.
 Who has extra hours in their day to read complicated diet advice books or surf websites for the best weight-loss plan?
 That time investment may not be necessary.

-The best tips for losing weight are the same in almost every diet and exercise plan.
-They are often packaged differently, but the bottom line for almost every weight-loss program is the same.
+Diets that work share certain key features.
+The weight loss programs might be packaged differently, but the bottom line for almost every diet program is exactly the same.
 If you can master these three basic principles, you'll be on your way to successful weight loss.

 Understand serving sizes.
 If you choose the right foods, but eat too much of them, your weight-loss plan won't work.
 In fact, a common mistake by dieters is to overeat organic foods and foods that are perceived to be healthy.